The Hidden Health Crisis: Understanding Bicarbonate Loss

 How Modern Living Depletes Our Most Critical Buffer System—And What We Can Do About It

 At the core of human health lies a delicate balance that few people consider: maintaining blood pH.
 While most of us worry about cholesterol, blood pressure, or blood sugar, we rarely think about our blood’s acid-base balance.
 Yet this invisible factor may be the key to understanding how and why we age—and why chronic diseases develop.
+Modern living presents unprecedented challenges to this crucial balance, with every aspect of our lifestyle—from the foods we eat to the air we breathe—potentially contributing to bicarbonate depletion.
+Understanding this critical buffer system becomes increasingly important as we face an epidemic of chronic diseases that may have their roots in disrupted acid-base balance.

 The Silent Decline